 Norstone Classroom Series - Backsplash Trends

 When you walk into a kitchen, one of the first things you notice is the backsplash.
 It is the focal point of the room – what everything is centered around.
 It can tie together your cabinets, countertops and bring forth the general aesthetic of the space.
-Today, your backsplash options are endless.
+Today, your backsplash options are endless, from complex mosaic tile designs to large format tiles in a variety of different materials.
 Some might be fads that fade fast, but exploring the current trends is inspiring, exciting, and the first step in finding what you’ll fall in love with.

 One trend that we are seeing, and not just in backsplashes but throughout whole house design, is earth friendly products.
 Renewable, recycled and environmentally safe products make for a greener house, and we are not talking about the color!
 You can even make sure your backsplash is green by using a product such as these barnwood tiles from E&S Tile.
 These unique backsplash tile designs are made from recycled barnwood gathered from 80 year old barns and distilleries.
 They are finished with a low VOC ceramic coating for easy cleaning.